 As noted above, there is no disputing that Time Warner owns the wires themselves.
-See Turner, 512 U. S., at 628.
+See Turner, 512 U.S., at 628.
 If the wires were a road, it would be easy to define the public's right to walk on it as an easement.
-See, e.g., In re India Street, 29 N. Y. 2d 97, 100-103, 272 N. E 2d 518,
+See, e. g., In re India Street, 29 N. Y. 2d 97, 100-103, 272 N. E 2d 518, 518-520 (1971).
+Similarly, if the wires were a theater, there would be no question that a government's long-term lease to use it would be sufficient for public-forum purposes.
+Southeastern Promotions, 420 U.S., at 547, 555.
+But some may find this case more complicated because the wires are not a road or a theater that one can physically occupy; they are a conduit for transmitting signals that appear as television channels.
+In other words, the question is how to understand the right to place content on those channels using those wires.

 4The parties have not pointed this Court to any New York law definitively establishing the status of the channels.
-But even if there were uncertainty about the status of the channels under New York law, that would not be a reason to resolve the case against respondents (plaintiffs below) at the motion to dismiss stage.
-See infra, at 12, n.
-9, 14.
+But even if there were uncertainty about the status of the channels under New York law, that would not be a reason to resolve the case against respondents (plaintiffs below) at the motion-to-dismiss stage.
+See infra, at 830, n.
+9, 831-832.